Is Extended Breastfeeding Good or Bad For Your Baby?

 • vitamins (for growth and development).

-Thus, extended breastfeeding continues to give him the nutritional benefits of breast milk.
-Breast milk may not be crucial for an older child since North American have relatively good diets (compared to for example, the diet of a child in a poor, developing country).
+Thus, extended Breastfeeding continues to give him the nutritional benefits of breast milk.
+Breast milk may not be crucial for an older child since North Americans have relatively good diets (compared to, for example, a child’s diet in a poor, developing country).

 • soothes a child when he is upset or sad;